webplates/ansible-role-xtrabackup/README.md

 This role does not install MySQL nor configures XtraBackup for running.
 Configuration will probably come in future versions.

+`xtrabackup` works best with MySQL and Percona-Server.
+[MariaDB is not supported.](https://mariadb.com/kb/en/mariabackup-overview/#differences-compared-to-percona-xtrabackup)

 Example Playbook
 ----------------